sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 - We consider 2 cases while solving such a problem :-
 1. **det(A)≠0 :-**
-- We try to trace the vector **v** from the transformed space to the original space, so that it will now coincide with x and thus, value of **x** acn be computed.
+- We try to trace the vector **v** from the transformed space to the original space, so that it will now coincide with x and thus, value of **x** can be computed.
 This type of transformation, where we go from space transformed by A to the original, untransformed space, is termed as ‘Inverse Transformation’ or ‘Inverse Matrix’, denoted as ‘A^-1’.
 - This implies that the operation of multiplying A^-1 with A doesn’t affect the original space; hence, such transformation is termed ‘Identity Transformation’ and is characterized by a zero matrix, having 1  as the diagonal elements.
 - Then, we pre-multiply this inverse on both sides of the equation in Fig. 24, and calculate value of **x** as shown in Fig. 25 and 26.
-- likewise, if the number of unknowns and number of equations is the same, then they, most probably have one unique solution.
+- Likewise, if the number of unknowns and number of equations is the same, then they, most probably have one unique solution.

 ![Fig. 25](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_14-55-19.png)